-I am pleased to be able to present this Annual Report on the work of the Parole Board for Scotland during 2015-16.
+I am pleased and privileged to be able to present this Annual Report on the work of the Parole Board for Scotland during 2016-17.

-As in previous years the report shows the considerable volumes of work dealt with by the relatively small number of individuals who comprise the Board and Parole Scotland.
+As in previous years the report shows the considerable volumes of work dealt with by the relatively small number of individuals who comprise the Board and its administrative support body, Parole Scotland.

-The work which the Board undertake needs to be of the highest standard and involves difficult and complex decisions which have a direct bearing on the safety of communities across

-Scotland and it can, and does, also have an important role to play in assisting with the rehabilitation of offenders to return to their communities as law-abiding citizens.
+The work which the Board undertake needs to be of the highest standard and involves difficult and complex decisions which have a direct bearing on the safety of communities across Scotland and it can, and does, also, have an important role to play in assisting with the rehabilitation of offenders to return to their communities as law-abiding citizens.